UK wholesale prices

 Prices for bulk cream were not weighted by traded volumes prior to January 2021.

-Product specification - Unsalted butter
+Product specification for unsalted butter (Word 37.6KB)

-Product specification - Mild Cheddar
+Product specification for mild Cheddar (Word 37KB)

 While AHDB seeks to ensure that the information contained on this webpage is accurate at the time of publication, no warranty is given in respect of the information and data provided.
 You are responsible for how you use the information.
 To the maximum extent permitted by law, AHDB accepts no liability for loss, damage or injury howsoever caused or suffered (including that caused by negligence) directly or indirectly in relation to the information or data provided in this publication.